About Us

 Activities in Partner RJS4C Jurisdictions

-In 2019, Core Members organised national meetings which brought together their Stakeholder Groups in order to help co-create a local strategy for the development of restorative justice in that country.
-For example, meetings of national stakeholder groups were held in Utrecht in June 2019, Rome in July 2019, Tallinn in August 2019 and Edinburgh in December 2019.
-Core Members have also organised a number of international conferences on restorative justice (e.g. in Prague in October 2019, Limerick in November 2019 and Tallinn in November 2020).
-In January 2019, the Polish group launched its new Facebook page to support their campaign, and in June 2019, Ireland and Scotland published their national strategies.
-In 2020, the Czech group launched a national institute of restorative justice.
+Core Members organise national meetings with their Stakeholder Groups to co-create strategies to develop restorative justice.
+In 2019, for example, the stakeholder groups met in Utrecht, Rome, Tallinn, Maynooth and Edinburgh.
+Core Members have organised several international conferences on restorative justice (e.g. in Prague, Limerick and Tallinn).
+In January 2019, the Polish group launched a Facebook page to support their campaign, and in June 2019, Ireland and Scotland published national strategies.
+In 2020, the Czechs launched a national institute of restorative justice.

-All Core Members also meet once a year in one of the participating jurisdictions.
-The 2019 meeting was hosted by Ireland and funded by the Maynooth University Department of Law.
-The 2020 meeting took place online due to COVID-19.
-The group will meet online again in May 2021, and hopes that the 2022 meeting can be hosted face-to-face by Estonia.
+All Core Members aim to meet annually in one of the participating jurisdictions.
+The 2019 meeting was hosted by Ireland and funded by Maynooth University School of Law and Criminology.
+The 2020 and 2021 meetings took place online due to COVID-19, and the 2022 meeting was hosted and funded by the Estonian Ministry of Justice.

 These meetings play a crucial role in equipping Core Members with the skills, contacts and motivation to develop restorative justice in their countries.
 For example, the meeting in Ireland involved the sharing of information and expertise from each country, as well as a series of training sessions on design thinking, policy development, strategic change and multi-agency working.

-The Core Members also aim to organise study visits between their countries as part of this project in the coming years, when possible.
+Core Members also organise study visits between their countries as part of this project in the coming years, when possible.